EnergyLabSmartCharging/Smart-Charging-Wizard/README.md

 ![](https://github.com/EnergyLabSmartCharging/Smart-Charging-Wizard/blob/6c274b0225123d3fd3d3701204e47932c255ba1d/media/result.gif)
 _____________________

-# How does it help you to charge your EV? 🔌
+# How does it help you charge your EV? 🔌
+If you like what the Smart Charging Wizard calculated for you, the actual charging process may be started.

 > TBD: GIF of starting the charging event and charging page

 ![](https://github.com/EnergyLabSmartCharging/Smart-Charging-Wizard/blob/6c274b0225123d3fd3d3701204e47932c255ba1d/media/charging.gif)